wilbaker/VFSForGit/CONTRIBUTING.md

 - <a id="bgexceptions"></a>*Catch all exceptions on long-running tasks and background threads*

-  It's not safe to allow VFS4G to continue to run after unhandled exceptions in long running tasks (`TaskCreationOptions.LongRunning`) and/or background threads have causesd those tasks/threads to stop running.
+  It's not safe to allow VFS4G to continue to run after unhandled exceptions in long running tasks (`TaskCreationOptions.LongRunning`) and/or background threads have caused those tasks/threads to stop running.
 A top level `try/catch(Exception)` should wrap the code that runs in the background thread, and any unhandled exceptions should be caught, logged, and force VFS4G to exit (`Environment.Exit`).

   An example of this pattern can be seen [here](https://github.com/Microsoft/VFSForGit/blob/4baa37df6bde2c9a9e1917fc7ce5debd653777c0/GVFS/GVFS.Virtualization/Background/BackgroundFileSystemTaskRunner.cs#L233) in `BackgroundFileSystemTaskRunner.ProcessBackgroundTasks`.